2mol/loser-hack/README.md

 ## features

 Shape the Furure, today! _More synergies!_ Less corporate! **Low effort**!

-More 💯 emojis and exclamation marks than competing events, proving increased 🔥enthusiasm🔥!
+💯 more emojis and exclamation marks than competing events, proving increased 🔥_enthusiasm_🔥!

 We have